eduardovs/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

-## Endpoints
+## API Endpoints
-GET '/categories'
+### GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a key of categories, which contains a object of id: category_string key:value pairs.
+Also returns success status and total number of categories.
 - Example: curl http://127.0.0.1:5000/categories
 ```
 {